 - Explore attitudes and values as they relate to the Original Peoples experiences of historical events.

-- Confidently engage with Aboriginal students and or clients through their increased awareness of Aboriginal culture and experiences.
+- Confidently engage with Indigenous students and or clients through their increased awareness of Indigenous culture and experiences.

-- Utilize interactive learning processes specifically focused on Aboriginal people in Canada.
+- Utilize interactive learning processes specifically focused on Indigenous people in Canada.

-- Identify significant events in Aboriginal relations with Canada.
+- Identify significant events in Indigenous relations with Canada.